sallysy8/webCrawler/README.md

 # webCrawler
 ## Summary
 This is a web crawler using Python3 scrapy framework.
-The first functionality of this crawler is to research the music popularily among different medias.
+The first functionality of this crawler is to research the music popularity among different media.
 Currently, we support crawling Spotify's top list.

 ## How to use it
 ### Dependencies